"Won't insurance cover me?"

 times, it encourages it.
 Just like a civil defendant who has their own

-own priorities in these cases: to protect their bottom lines.
+their own priorities in these cases: to protect their bottom lines.

 Case Study: NY Auto Liability Insurance Minimums

 To see how insurance coverage can still fail a policy holder, let's